Case Study: Car Shopping for a Parent

 They used the Auto Grades to prioritize dealership visits

-While she liked the idea of a sedan (it’s what she had always driven), the B Auto Grade for the Camry among elderly drivers was less impressive than the grades for the SUVs.
+While she liked the idea of a sedan (it’s what she had always driven), the B Auto Grade for the Camry among older drivers was less impressive than the grades for the SUVs.
 She decided to start at the BMW dealership, and head to Acura and Toyota from there.

 Turns out the Acura RDX and Toyota RAV4 were ok, but Katie’s mom fell in love with a new BMW X3.
 It had a top-tier A Auto Grade.
 Along with a top grade, it also was available loaded with all the safety tech she wanted.
 And it included other protective options she wasn’t aware of.
 The X3 was also the perfect size.
 It’s not so big that she felt she couldn’t handle it, but big enough to give her good visibility on the road.